Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 The instructions were simple.
 Keep his paws visible, stay still, stay down...he obeyed.
 Something was pressed against his head and beeped.
 Then against Pinky’s, Dinso’s, Kiro’s and Shurren’s.

 The beep was different, in Shurren’s case.
-A second later, Shurren was dead---the human who’d pressed the whatever-it-was to his skull simply drew a pistol and fired a single dispassionate round into his skull.
+A second later, Shurren was dead - the human who’d pressed the whatever-it-was to his skull simply drew a pistol and fired a single dispassionate round into his skull.

 Tarraak flinched at the sound of the shot.
 There was a horrible silence punctuated by the slithering thump of Shurren’s corpse toppling over, and the ringing in Tarraak’s ears.